dmx-systems/dmx-linqa/README.md

 The canvas is synchronized between collaborating users.
 There are 3 user roles: *administrators* (create workspaces and user accounts, manage menberships and user roles), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).

 The pair of languages Linqa uses for automatic translation and for the UI is configurable per installation.
-At the moment 4 languages are supported: German, French, Finnish, Swedish.
+At the moment 5 languages are supported: German, English, Finnish, French, Swedish.

 Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Linqa is Open Source software under the GNU AGPL license.